ARTEMUS

 3. Record Keeping: Maintain organized and complete records of your import transactions.
 These records should include invoices, bills of lading, customs documentation, and other relevant paperwork.
 Retain these records for at least five years from the date of entry, as they may be subject to inspection by CBP.

-4. Renewal and Maintenance of the Bond: If you have a Continuous Entry Bond (CEB), ensure that it is renewed annually by paying the required premium to your bond provider.
+4. Renewal & Maintenance Of The Bond: If you have a Continuous Entry Bond (CEB), ensure that it is renewed annually by paying the required premium to your bond provider.
 Additionally, monitor your bond coverage to ensure it remains adequate for your import activities.
 Adjust the bond amount if your import volume increases significantly.

 Related: Canada Emanifest: Meaning, Key Requirements, & Challenges